delphinefoo/ucsc-biomolecular-exercise/README.md

 # Cancer count visualization

-You can view this data visualization at [ucsc-bio-delphine.meteor.com](http://ucsc-bio-delphine.meteor.com).
+You can interact with this data visualization at [ucsc-bio-delphine.meteor.com](http://ucsc-bio-delphine.meteor.com).

 ## Bugs found in original code: